 Miami is bigger, and its population is about 119.9 times larger than the population of Nags Head.
 When comparing the population of Miami vs. Nags Head, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Nags Head and Miami during the summer are popular places to visit.
 Most visitors come to Miami for the beaches, the city activities, the music scene, and the family-friendly experiences during these months.

 Miami is around the same temperature as Nags Head in the summer.
-The temperature in Miami is usually 83°F (28°C) in July, and Nags Head stays around 78°F (26°C).
+The daily temperature in Miami averages around 83°F (28°C) in July, and Nags Head fluctuates around 78°F (26°C).